DaiMika/DaiMika/README.md

-- 👋 Hi, I’m Maxyn @DaiMika
+- 👋 Hi, I’m Maxyn Edogha O. @DaiMika
 - 👀 I’m interested in learning...
 No Knowledge is a waste
 - 🌱 I’m currently learning Software Engineering
 -